oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   (file) from.

-- file_deployement_path: represents the optional path the artifact_file_URI will be copied into within the target node’s container.
+- file_deployement_path: represents the optional path the artifact_file_uri will be copied into within the target node’s container.

 - artifact_version: represents the version of artifact